MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-express.md

 > Applies to Azure Stack HCI, version 20H2

 In this topic, you deploy an end-to-end Software Defined Network (SDN) infrastructure using SDN Express PowerShell scripts.
-The infrastructure includes a highly available (HA) network controller, a highly available Software Load Balancer (SLB) and a highly available gateway.
+The infrastructure may include a highly available (HA) network controller (NC), a highly available Software Load Balancer (SLB), and a highly available gateway.

 The scripts support a phased deployment, where you can deploy just the Network Controller to achieve a core set of functionality with minimal network requirements.
 You can also deploy Network Controller using the Create Cluster wizard in Windows Admin Center.
 To deploy other SDN components such as SLB and Gateway however, you must use the SDN Express scripts.